IonutParau/vx_standard_format/NEXT_STANDARD.md

 ## cell data

-This is a base64-encoded bytestream of zlib-compressed json-encoded list of lists of objects representing the cells.
+This is a base64-encoded bytestream of zlib-compressed json-encoded list of lists representing the cells.

 If it is JSON-decoded into something other than a list of cells, it should be treated as if the cell data segment was not specified!